apigee/apijam/Labs/Core/Lab 4 API Security - Securing APIs with API Keys/README.md

 * Click **Start Trace Session** to begin a trace session.

 * Click **Send** to send a request.
-If your API Proxy requires query parameters add them dire prior to sending (Do not add the API Key yet)
+If your API Proxy requires query parameters, add them  prior to sending (Do not add the API Key yet)

 * You should see a 401 (unauthorized) response for your API Call because the API Proxy was expecting an API Key as a query parameter.
 See the trace session below